Skip to main content

 Cancellation Policy

 If you are unable to attend the workshop, please let us know as soon as possible by emailing wfc@uwsp.edu.
 Requests received prior to the registration deadline will be granted a full refund.
 No refunds will be granted after the registration deadline.
+To receive a refund, make a written request to the Wisconsin Forestry Center.

 Continuing Education Credit